quangtientcbp2/urdu-quran-hadith-islamic-content-database-api-hub/README.md

 Only IslamHouse requires a public key.

 **Can I modify the content?**
-No. Content must remain unchanged and fully attributed.
+No. Content must remain unchanged and attributed.

 **Is Urdu officially supported?**
-Yes — extensively, across all three platforms.
+Yes — extensively across all three platforms.

 **Can I use this API commercially?**
 Yes, with attribution.